schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## How about Slack?

-> First, we were **surprised by the number of small bugs we found when converting our code**.
-Talking to other developers who began using a type checker, we were delighted to hear that this was a common experience: **the more lines of code a human writes**, the more inevitable it becomes to misspell a property, assume the parent of a nested object to always exist, or to use a non-standard error object.
+> First, we were **surprised by the number of small bugs we found when converting our code**... **the more lines of code a human writes**, the more inevitable it becomes to misspell a property, assume the parent of a nested object to always exist, or to use a non-standard error object.

 [source](https://slack.engineering/typescript-at-slack-a81307fa288d)